 Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Storm observing forecast update 8, for May 4

 We finally have what we've been waiting for in the storm photography world, albeit briefly: multiple days of strong upper-level winds over deep moisture in the Great Plains thanks to a western upper-level trough.
 The biggest day of this sequence appears to be Wednesday the 8th, when a shortwave ejects out over the southern Plains:

 GFS 500mb pattern forecast for May 8

-While this system has some caveats, as many do (like a looming cold front and the prospect of early-day convection), it nonetheless meets my criteria for a weather expedition as it's currently shown.
-For the first time this season, I'm out of the "red zone" on weather expedition probabilities.
+While this system has some caveats, as many do (like a looming cold front and the prospect of early-day convection), it nonetheless meets my criteria for a storm observing expedition as it's currently shown.
+For the first time this season, I'm out of the "red zone" on storm observing expedition probabilities.
 The tentative plan is for a departure on Monday the 6th for two days of Plains observing, followed by a Midwestern setup back near home on the 9th.